muellsen/TREX/README.md

 The constant c is typically set to c=1/2, thus requiring no tuning parameter (as compared to the Lasso).
 However, the objective is non-convex and comprises 2p minima.

 Several different algorithmic strategies are available to solve the objective.
-A proximal gradient descent for an approximate solutin has been introduced in [1].
-Via decomposition, the TREX can be solved exactly by solving 2p Second-order Cone Programs (SOCPs) [2].
+A proximal gradient descent for an approximate solution has been introduced in [1].
+Via appropriate reformulation and decomposition, the TREX can be solved exactly by solving 2p Second-order Cone Programs (SOCPs) [2].
 Alternatively, the convex subproblems can be reformulated to be amenable to the Douglas-Rachford proximal splitting algorithm [3].

 The package includes all of the above algorithmic strategies in one framework.